neptune-ai/docs/docs/integrations/sacred.rst

 Append **NeptuneObserver**
 --------------------------
-Pass the experiment object as first argument.
+Pass the experiment object as the first argument.

-.. note:: We are using api token for the anonymous user neptuner.
+.. note:: The code uses the API token for the anonymous user neptuner.
 You can change it to your own or test it out on this public project.

 .. code-block:: python3